GKO95/GKO95.github.io/_docs/programming/en/PRGMING_C.md

 C/C++ language is executed based on a single function called the `main()` function.
 Understanding the concept of functions is crucial in C/C++ languages and can increase efficiency by creating custom functions, called *functional programming*.
 This chapter will be introducing the guide on how to create and use functions in C language for functional programming.

 ## Function
 A function is a reusable independent block of code that can process the data and present newly processed data once it's called, allowing dynamic program scripting.
-Function is distinguished by parenthesis after its name; `function()`.
+A function is distinguished by parenthesis after its name; `function()`.

 ```c
 int variable = {0, 3, 5, 9};